-Students enrolled in the Kinesiology program have their own librarian to assist them with course related research.
-Your librarian, Nicole Marcoux, can show you how to navigate through library resources and help you find, organize, and cite information for your assignments and papers.
-Contact nicole.marcoux@acadiau.ca
+Students enrolled in the Kinesiology Program have their own librarian to assist them with course related research.
+Your librarian, Maggie Jean Neilson, can show you how to navigate through library resources and help you find, organize, and cite information for your assignments and papers.
+Contact maggiejean.neilson@acadiau.ca